JBannwarth/multirotor_model/readme.md

 Before using any of the models, make sure to open the Simulink Project file, `MultirotorModel.prj`.
 It will add all the necessary folders to the path.

+## How to Set-up

+Download the HIFOO and HANSO libraries from [this link](https://cs.nyu.edu/~overton/software/hifoo/software/) and place them in the `libraries` folder.

 ## How to Run

 To run a position hold simulation, run the following command to first open the `RunPositionHold` script and examine its contents.